Skip to main content

 Exercise Overview

 1. If you completed the previous exercises, you can skip the following sidebar.
-We strongly recommend finishing exercises 8A–11A before starting this one, as they establish the foundational cart and order functionality we'll be extending.
-If you haven't completed them, follow the setup instructions below.
+We recommend you finish the previous exercises (8A–11A) before starting this one.
+If you haven’t finished them, do the following sidebar.

 If You Did Not Do the Previous Exercises (8A–11A)